 SUNDAY DAY-OF RIDE REGISTRATION

 We will offer Day-of Ride registration unless something really crazy stops the world in its tracks.
-Day-of registration opens at 7:30am for the Vicksburg-Shipshewana Century.
-Others may register when they would like to but if you want to reduce congestion, day-of registration windows for the other routes open after that (see below).
+Day-of registration opens at 7:30am for the Vicksburg-Shipshewana Century route.
+Day-of registration windows for all other routes open at 8am or after (see below).
 Day-of ride registration closes for all routes at NOON.

 At day-of registration it will be easier if you pay in cash and have exact change for the registration.
 We will take personal checks and credit cards as well.